adaltas/node-nikita/src/core/compress.coffee.md

 ## Options

+*   `creates`
+    Ensure the given file is created or an error is send in the callback.
+*   `format`
+    One of 'tgz', 'tar', 'xz', 'bz2' or 'zip'.
 *   `source`
     Archive to compress.
 *   `target`
     Default to the source parent directory.
-*   `format`
-    One of 'tgz', 'tar', 'xz', 'bz2' or 'zip'.
-*   `creates`
-    Ensure the given file is created or an error is send in the callback.
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `stdout` (stream.Writable)
-    Writable EventEmitter in which the standard output of executed commands will be piped.
-*   `stderr` (stream.Writable)
-    Writable EventEmitter in which the standard error output of executed command will be piped.

-## Callback parameters
+## Callback Parameters

 *   `err`
     Error object if any.
-*   `compressed`
+*   `status`
-    Number of compressed actions with modifications.
+    Value is "true" if file was compressed.

 ## Example